RaphaelIT7/gmod-holylib/README.md

 What even is that.

 ## entitiylist
 This module just adds a lua class.
+Only use their functions after entities were created or you might be missing entities in the returned tables!

 ### Functions